fxadilima/memanah-rajawali/README.md

 here.
 I do not use fancy codes to transform the **Markdown** text, just enough to give us convenience and nice text, with all references videos (if any), and also some screenshots I get from dramas here and there.

+- [ ] Translation has been suspended on Chapter 38.
+- [X] My story is about to grow from there.

 ## Server

 Convenient reading, we should use some HTTP server, in this repository I added a server.js that you can use with node.js or